|

 adopt a cream Persian and ended up with two, Ollie and his mother, Cleo.

-Ollie was treated successfully for mammary cancer in 2006.
-He had a bad
+Ollie was treated successfully for mammary cancer when he was thirteen and

 to three new humans, including two children.
 The children loved Ollie, but